softindex/datakernel/global-fs/README.md

 can be signed and identified.
 * Uploaders can optionally encrypt their files with self-generated symmetric encryption key.
 * Uploaders should decide where to upload their data.
 There are three most possible options:
-    * Upload to their own Global-FS Servers
+    * upload to their own Global-FS Servers;
-    * Reach an agreement with another Global-FS Server owner (e.g. pay for usage of server powers)
+    * reach an agreement with another Global-FS Server owner (for example, pay for usage of server powers);
-    * Use a free public Global-FS Server
+    * use a free public Global-FS Server.

-    * Or create their own option.
+    Or they can create their own option.

     The chosen servers become Master servers, a primary source of the data.
 * FS-Driver announces the Discovery Service via FS-Servers that users want to upload some data and which servers are